monfera/farris/README.md

 - JSX
 - Import and export.

 Too mention a few.
-I suggest your read the Bublé documentation.
+I suggest you read the Bublé documentation.

 ## Is there any CI support for Bublé?

 Yes, there is.
-Read the documentation.

 # License